-Who needs Non Owners Auto Insurance?
+Who needs Non-Owners Auto Insurance?

+Non-Owners Auto insurance is for people who don’t actually own a car.
 This type of car insurance coverage can be an important addition to your policy if you:

 Consistently drive cars that do not belong to you.
 Such as those owned by your employer, frequently rent cars or frequently borrow cars.

-Non owners auto liability only covers damages and injuries you cause to others.
+Non-owners auto liability only covers damages and injuries you cause to others.
 This coverage does not extend to damages or injuries you might suffer in a car accident.

-Why is Non Owners Auto Insurance so important?
+Why is Non-Owners Auto Insurance so Important?

-What is Non Owners Liability Coverage?
+What is Non-Owners Liability Coverage?

 Also known as “hired automobile coverage”, non-owner liability provides you with coverage if you cause injury or property damage to others in a car accident while you are operating a vehicle you do not own.